Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 RDL With Weight

-Bench press and other upper-body exercises are typically fine as long as you can set them up without experieing pain.
-I like to start with push ups for about a week then progress to dumbbell bench and finally regular bench.
+Bench press and other upper-body exercises are typically ok as long as you can set them up without experiencing pain.
+I like to start with push-ups for about a week, then progress to dumbbell bench, and finally the regular bench press.

 Bench Press Exercise in Neutral Spine